top of page

 Fact to consider:

 You will not look as nervous as you may feel.
 Often presenters self-report feeling a 7 or 8 out of 10 with regard to their levels of anxiety.
 However, their audience reports them as appearing around 2 or 3.
 In psychology, this is known as the 'illusion of transparency': the tendency for people to overestimate the degree to which their personal mental state is known by others.
-It is an important phenomena to be aware of as if we feel as though we look nervous that can take us further away from the message and towards self-critique, a sense of judgement, and ultimately even more anxiety.
+It is an important phenomenon to be aware of as if we feel as though we look nervous that can take us further away from the message and towards self-critique, a sense of judgement, and ultimately even more anxiety.
 It is important to remember that, given that most people are anxious when public speaking, it would be perfectly normal to appear nervous - and it is important to know that if you do feel nervous, you won't look as nervous as you feel.
 Ultimately, don't focus on your nerves.
 Just focus on, and continue with, your message.

 *Note - many people will shake when presenting and so you may feel more comfortable not holding notes.
 If you feel you need notes, try holding a heavy book or clipboard rather than a loose page.